 Providing clean, safe drinking water is a top priority at Tampa Bay Water.
 The drinking water we provide our member governments is safe: it meets or is better than all local, state and federal drinking water regulations.

 We recognize the tremendous responsibility to provide our region with high-quality drinking water 24 hours a day, 365 days a year.
 Water is vital not only to our health and well-being but to our economy and way of life.

 Your drinking water comes from a diverse water supply network that is designed to be responsive to weather and environmental conditions, water quality and more.
 Your water is a blend of groundwater, river water and desalinated seawater.

-The unique sources mean three different treatment process to clean and disinfect drinking water.
+Three unique sources mean three different treatment processes to clean and disinfect drinking water.
 Proven technology, advanced disinfection, corrosion control and state-certified laboratories and operators ensure a high-quality product.